emacsmirror/turtles/docs/source/tutorial.rst

                        (buffer-string))))))

-The first call in the test is ``(turtles-ert-test)``. (:ref:`ert`) This function creates a secondary Emacs instances, then runs the rest of the test within that instance.
-What Turtles calls instance is a separate Emacs process that ``turtles-ert-test`` started within a terminal window.
+This call defines an ERT test called turtles-example-hello-world that starts a secondary Emacs instances, then runs the rest of the test within that instance.
+What Turtles calls instance is a separate Emacs process that running a test defined by ``turtles-ert-deftest`` started within a terminal window.

 Running within a secondary instance is necessary because it is needed by ``(turtles-with-grab-buffer)``. (:ref:`grab`) This macro displays